yarrumevets/videostream/README.md

 - The name of the folder will be the video's title displayed on the page
 - You can have 1 subtitle file that must be in .vtt format and in the same folder as the video, and must named subtitles.vtt
 - The cover image must be named cover.jpg in the same folder as the video.
 It will look better if it is roughly 2:3 aspect ratio.
 This will be the display image on the index page.
-- Videos must be in a compatible format such as .mp4 (https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs)
+- Videos must be in a compatible format such as MP4.
+See [Mozilla Web video codec guide](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs).
 - Set the server `port` in config.js

 ## Usage
 ```bash
 node server.js
 ```
-Go to http://localhost:`port` in your browser.
+Go to http://localhost:`<port>` in your browser.

 ## License